If you are one of the millions of people who own a vehicle you should seriously consider integrating it into your bug out plan.

 Traveling by vehicle provides serious advantages as we mentioned above.
 However even the best bug out vehicle also adds additional complications and costs in volume, weight, and money into your bug out plan.
 Consider this addition as a whole when assessing what is the best bug out vehicle for your survival situation.

-Unless you are planning on bugging out in an RV you will want to modify the interior of the vehicle to be more suitable to survival.
+Unless you are planning on bugging out in an RV you will want to modify the interior of the vehicle to be more suitable for survival.
 This may mean taking out seating to allow more storage or making it convertible for sleeping in.
 It is important to note that although you will want to customize the interior of the vehicle you want to do as little tinkering with the engine and drivetrain as possible.
 Customization in these areas make repairs and sourcing replacement parts far more difficult.
 Reliability is key with a bug out vehicle, having stock parts that you may be able to scavenge is an essential element of this.

 A diesel engine has many advantages over a gas model.
 They are generally more fuel efficient for one.
 Additionally, they allow far greater fuel flexibility, being able to run on home heating oil, kerosene, and some jet fuels.
-This greatly increases scavenge potential while on the road.
+This significantly increases scavenge potential while on the road.
 Diesel fuel also has a far greater storage lifetime than gasoline.
 With the addition of commercially available fuel stabilizers diesel fuel will last more than 10x longer than gasoline.

 Good gas mileage